- 1. Popular Movies+

 - 1.10 Once upon a time in Hollywood

 - 1.15 Interstellar

 - 1.16 I Am Legend

 - 1.18 The Matrix

 - 1.19 Titanic

 Ford v Ferrari: An Exhilarating Ride of 700 RPM

 Ford v Ferrari is a character-driven story full of internal and external struggles, redemption, and conflicts.
-Ford v Ferrari is about appreciating small moments of grace, friendship, and mercy, escaping ourselves and rising about our limitations as our lives are short and quickly passing.
+Ford v Ferrari about appreciates small moments of grace, friendship, and mercy, escaping ourselves, and rising about our limitations as our lives are short and quickly passing.
 We can't hold anything tangible for very long.
 You don't have to be a fan of Ferrari, Ford, or racing to cheer for or get thrilled by Ford v Ferrari.
-This is such a well-made and a must-watch film that it will hold your heart from the moment it will begin till end.
+This is such a well-made and must-watch film that it will hold your heart, from the moment it will begin till the end.
 The thundering, thrill, impeccable timing, and sound designs in the racing sequences can easily convert any newbie into a hardcore fan of this movie.